Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Acknowledgment

-I would like to thank my supervisor Aukosh Jagannath for discussions and resources.
-His guidance influenced this paper and my master’s thesis at the University of Waterloo.
+I would like to thank Aukosh Jagannath, who supervised my master's thesis at the University of Waterloo, for his discussions and resources; his guidance influenced both that thesis and this paper.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Cette recherche a été enterprise grâce, en partie, au soutien financier du Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG), [RGPIN-2020-04597].